lucastafer/lucastafer/README.md

 🤠 Hello, my name is Lucas Fernandes.
-   I'm an Python student, starting my studies to work as a Back-End Python Developer as soon.
+I'm a Python student, starting my studies to work as a Back-End Python Developer as soon.

 🧠 Skills: Learning Python 3, Django, Flask.